 (iii) the action otherwise affects the title to the property;(C) the action is to foreclose a mortgage, cancel a contract for sale, or to enforce a lien on or a security interest in real or personal property in this state;(D) the plaintiff has acquired a lien on the defendant's property or credits within this state by attachment, garnishment, or other judicial processes and the property or credit is the subject matter of the litigation or the underlying claim for relief relates to the property or credits;(E) the action is for divorce, separation, or annulment of a marriage of a state resident;(F) the action is to determine parenting rights and responsibilities of an individual subject to the court's jurisdiction; or(G) the action is to award, partition, condemn, or escheat real or personal property in this state.

-(2) Filing of Complaint and Affidavit for Service by Publication.
-Before service of the summons by publication is authorized, a complaint and affidavit must be filed with the clerk of court where the action is venued.
+(2) Filing of Complaint and Declaration for Service by Publication.
+Before service of the summons by publication is authorized, a complaint and declaration must be filed with the clerk of court where the action is venued.
 The complaint must set forth a claim in favor of the plaintiff and against the defendant and be based on one or more of the situations specified in paragraph (e)(1).
-The affidavit must be executed by the plaintiff or the plaintiff's attorney and must state one or more of the following:
+The declaration must be executed by the plaintiff or the plaintiff's attorney and must state one or more of the following:

 (3) Number of Publications.
 Service of the summons by publication may be made by publishing the summons three times, once each week for three successive weeks, in a newspaper published in the county where the action is pending.
 If no newspaper is published in that county, publication may be made in a newspaper having a general circulation in the county.